Bank (film): Production

 Arun Kumar revealed that he initially wanted to produce the film but felt that only he could envision the tale correctly, and subsequently chose to direct the venture himself.
-While producing the film through the newly launched Arun Entertainments, he also sets up his own music company, Arun Music.
+While producing the film through the newly launched Arun Entertainments, he also set up his own music company, Arun Music.
 He introduced newcomer, Chinni Charan, to be the composer and lyricist.
 The director recruited an ensemble cast of Jackie Shroff, Raghuvaran, Rahul Dev, Abbas and Veda to star.
-Shroff noted that Arun Kumar did not know how to speak English when he met him for the script narration, but was convinced to sign the film owing to the director's enthusiasm.
+Shroff noted that Arun Kumar could not speak English when he met him for the script narration, but was convinced to sign the film owing to the director's enthusiasm.

 Production began during January 2007 and the film was mostly shot in Hyderabad and Mehaboob Studios in Mumbai.
 An audio soundtrack release event was held in Hyderabad during November 2007.
 The event was presided over by the Telugu Film Producers' Council President Tammareddy Bharadwaja.